Oye Makhna

 Oye Makhna (transl.
 My Sweetheart) is a Punjabi romantic–comedy film made under the Saregama Label.
-Film is directed by Simerjit Singh, the movie stars Ammy Virk, Tania, Guggu Gill and Sidhika Sharma.
+The film was directed by Simerjit Singh, and it stars Ammy Virk, Tania, Guggu Gill and Sidhika Sharma.
 The film was released on 4 November 2022.

 Plot

 When Makhan falls in love with a girl by just looking at her eyes, he and his uncle go to hilarious lengths to set him up with her.
-However, things take a chaotic turn when they find out that they`ve actually fixed up his wedding with the wrong girl.
+However, things take a chaotic turn when they find out that they've actually fixed his wedding with the wrong girl.
 As the pressure to clear out the confusion mounts, the very integrity of their family is threatened.
 Will Makhan find a way to be with the girl of his dreams?
+The uncle ends up with an ethical dilemma.